Common Caregiver Questions and Concerns about G-tubes

 How often will I need G-tube follow-up?

-2-4 weeks post-surgery: Most children will have follow-up with their surgeon for a post-operative evaluation
+2-4 weeks post-surgery: Most children will have a follow-up visit for a post-operative evaluation

-6-8 weeks post-surgery: Most children will have a follow-up with their surgeon to change out their G-button for the first time, known as a tube change.
-At this visit, families will be taught how to do tube changes at home, usually 3-6 months as long as the G-tube is needed
+6-8 weeks post-surgery: Most children will have a follow-up visit to change out the button on their G-tube for the first time, known as a tube change.
+At this visit, families will be taught how to do tube changes at home, usually every 3-6 months as long as the G-tube is needed.

-Annual: Visit with surgeon or GI team to assess tube and make any needed changes, children typically require larger tubes over time as they grow.
+Yearly: Visit with surgeon or gastroenterology team to assess tube and make any needed changes, children typically require larger tubes over time as they grow

 **There may be different schedules depending on your hospital and care team